MSingerLab/COMETSC/docs/source/quickstart.rst

 The error looks as follows:
 `RuntimeError: Python is not installed as a framework.
 The Mac OS X backend will not be able to function correctly if Python is not installed as a framework.`
-To fix this issue, change the matplotlibrc ‘backend’ variable to either ‘Agg’ or ‘TkAgg’ as discussed here.
-In your root directory, there should be a directory (~/.matplotlib) that can be edited to fix the problem.
-Maneuver to that directory, then create an empty file called matplotlibrc.
+To fix this issue, change the matplotlibrc ‘backend’ variable to either ‘Agg’ or ‘TkAgg’ as follows:
+In your root directory, there should be a directory called ~/.matplotlib that can be edited to fix the problem.
+Maneuver to that directory, then create an empty file called 'matplotlibrc'.
 If you add 'backend: TkAgg' or 'backend: Agg' to this file and save, the matplotlib install should be fixed and Comet should run normally.
 This issue is discussed on stackoverflow_ as well.
+If you already have a matplotlibrc file in the site packages from downloading matplotlib, maneuvering to that file and changing the backend as described above may also fix the problem.

 The most common error when running COMET is the formatting of the